 There has been no community consultation during the development of the CERP Implementation Framework.
-The CERP Implementation Framework is essentially an operational document that provides a structure for implementing a key strategic document that has been subject to extensive community consultation.
+The CERP Implementation Framework is essentially an operational document that

 Council officers have worked with other Councils and State agencies that have developed or are developing Climate Emergency Response Plans in order to share knowledge.